muratk5n/thirdwave/en/README.md

-"[Oz businessman, former CEO of Fortescue Metals Group] Andrew Forrest launched a green hydrogen [org], in a push to speed up development of the clean fuel to help curb globalwarming"
+"[Oz businessman, former CEO of Fortescue Metals Group] Andrew Forrest launched a green hydrogen [org], in a push to speed up development of the clean fuel to help curb global warming"

 [[-]](https://bit.ly/2XRHhik)